lab-yue/r-docs/pages/R-exts/2-Writing-R-documentation-files.md

 \concept{Spearman correlation coefficient}
 ```

-so that e.g. [??Spearman]{.kbd} will succeed in finding the help page
+so that e.g. [??Spearman] will succeed in finding the help page
 for the test for association between paired samples using Spearman's
 rho.